Safranbolu: Silk Road charm

 People of Yörük Köyü

-Today in Yörük Köyü live very few people (official sources say 144).
+Today, in Yörük Köyü, very few people (official sources say 144) live.
 All the young men are away, mostly elderly, women and children remain here.
 You meet them along the unpaved roads of the village, busy with their agricultural work.
 Or lounging in the cool of the shadow cast by the mosque.

 This is a charming remote place where you can find peace, quietness and beautiful houses often in a poor state of preservation.
 Not yet a ghost town, but something very close to it.